Esther

 .Ta-da!

 Hopefully, this resource will be helpful for some of you when you’re disclosing or for those of you who have hurriedly Googled HPV test and are seeking answers.
 My purpose here is not to persuade anyone to undertake sexual activity they’re not comfortable with.
 An STD panel needs to be tested regularly.
-Or to say to people that they must or should date someone with an STD.
+Or to say to people that they must or should date someone with an STI.
 But I did want to have something handy to refer to for people who want to make a decision.

 Disclaimer and Scope